 If you're spending the night in one of the towns near the pyramids, Autobuses Teotihuacan at the Terminal del Norte also has service to the town center of San Juan Teotihuacan and to its station near the center of San Martín de los Pirámides.

-As of March 2024, Autobuses Teotihuacan also offers buses from Puebla's CAP terminal ($180, 1.5-2.5 hrs).
+From Puebla: As of March 2024, Autobuses Teotihuacan also offers buses from Puebla's CAP terminal (M$180, 1.5-2.5 hrs).
 Return buses run four times a day, departing San Martín for Puebla at 8:30am, 12:30pm, 3:30pm, and 5:30pm (though it's not unusual for them to be up to an hour late).
 Buses stop outside the Autobuses Teotihuacan station in San Martín, but probably also pass through San Juan Teotihuacan and possibly by one of the park gates - ask a bus driver if you can.

 By tour bus